The Division of Audit (DoA, or The Division) provides independent, objective assurance and consulting services

-The Division provides audit and investigative services to all entities of Florida
+The Division provides audit, investigative, and risk management services to all entities

-A&M University, including schools, colleges, administrative departments, auxiliary
+of Florida A&M University, including schools, colleges, administrative departments,

-enterprises, and support organizations.
-Accordingly, the Division is authorized to:
+auxiliary enterprises, and direct support organizations.
+Accordingly, the Division

 Have timely, unlimited, and unrestricted access to all data, books, records, files,